 A fundamental concept in the causality model is the notion of an event occurrence.
 This corresponds to an instance of the UML event notion (which is a descriptor that specifies a kind of change of state).
 There are many different kinds of event occurrences, but the most interesting ones for our purposes are the stimulus generation and stimulus reception events.
 A stimulus, which fully corresponds to the eponymous UML 1.4 concept, is an instance of a communication in transit between a calling object and a called object.
 A stimulus generation event occurs when an object executes an action that invokes an operation on another object (the receiver) or sends a signal to it.
 The effect of the stimulus generation event is the creation and dispatching of a stimulus that identifies the parameters of the communication (the operation invoked, the values of the parameters, etc.).
 The stimulus will eventually result in a stimulus reception event.
-This event occurs when an object executes of the secution of a method.
+This event occurs when an object executes and the parameters, etc.) the stimulus will eventually result in a stimulus reception event.
+This event occurs when an object executes of the generation of the secution of a method.
 (Details of how the event is received, scheduled, and dispatched are outside the scope of the GRM and depend on the specific situation.)

 This, in turn, leads to a scenario execution (or simply, scenario).
-A scenario execution may result in the execution of an ordered set of actions (see Section4.1.5, "The Dynamic Usage Model Package," on page 4-9 for details), some of which may generate further stimuli, and so on.
+A scenario execution may result in the execution of an ordered set of actions (see Section 4.1.5, "The Dynamic Usage Model Package," on page 4-9 for details), some of which may generate further stimuli, and so on.